-INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective I.2 2011-2012: PLANNING 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Develop and implement environmentally sustainable policies, practices, and systems Outcome Measures A three-year plan of actions and benchmarks for environmentally sustainable practices and systems Membership in the Natural Wildlife Federation Campus Ecology Program Outcome Measure Contingent on the three-year plan of actions and benchmarks for environmentally sustainable practices and systems Outcome Measure Contingent on the three-year plan of actions and benchmarks for environmentally sustainable practices and systems
+INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective I.2 2011-2012: PLANNING 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Develop and implement environmentally sustainable policies, practices, and systems Outcome Measures A three-year plan of actions and benchmarks for environmentally sustainable practices and systems Membership in the National Wildlife Federation Campus Ecology Program Outcome Measure Contingent on the three-year plan of actions and benchmarks for environmentally sustainable practices and systems Outcome Measure Contingent on the three-year plan of actions and benchmarks for environmentally sustainable practices and systems

-ACTION PLAN FOR INSTITUTIONAL OBJECTIVE I.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.2.1.
-Develop a three-year plan of actions and an implementation timeline for environmentally sustainable practices and systems including photovoltaic power systems, energy and water conservation projects, and water quality management Director of Facilities in collaboration with the Sustainability Advisory Committee • April 2012 \$0 The Sustainability Advisory Committee was formed.
-The Draft MCCCD Sustainability Plan was completed on 4/27/12, organized as follows: SECTION 1: Executive Summary SECTION 2: Background (History, Plan Creation, Sustainability Committee, Policy Context) SECTION 3: Programs and Projects for Implementation (including a plan to Report Performance) Projects are listed in a spreadsheet over a 3-year period, organized under the major headings located in MiraCosta College Energy and Sustainability BP/AP 3260.
-The status of each is tracked on the spreadsheet.
-The Committee is now considering ways to formally institutionalize the MCCCD Sustainability Plan.
-Committee agendas, draft sustainability plan, Energy Efficiency and Demand response audit recommendations, Facilities Master Plan recommendations I.2.2.
-Implement and assess action plans related to sustainability (see note) VPs of Business and Administrative Services, Instructional Services, and Student Services • Beginning January 2012 TBD Each division will develop action plans in coordination with the 3-year plan of actions for environmentally sustainable practices and systems, once it is in place.
+ACTION PLAN FOR INSTITUTIONAL OBJECTIVE 1.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.2.1.
+Develop a three-year plan of actions and an implementation timeline for environmentally sustainable practices and systems including photovoltaic power systems, energy and water conservation projects, and water quality management Director of Facilities in collaboration with the Sustainability Advisory Committee • April 2012 \$0 The Sustainability Advisory Committee has revised the BP/AP 3260 on Energy and Sustainability.
+This revision will be run through the GO Committee and through the governance committees for approval and recommendation for approval by the board by October 2013 was formed.
+The final draft of the new MCCCD Sustainability Plan was completed on 6/18/13 and will be presented to the Sustainability Advisory Committee for recommendation to implement on August 23, 2013.
+This program sets out specific annual measurable goals for the areas of sustainability described in the newly revised BP/AP 3260.
+Prior to implementation of this revised program, the status of each the current actions are being tracked on a spreadsheet.
+Committee agendas, sustainability plan, Energy Efficiency and Demand response audit recommendations, Facilities Master Plan recommendations, annual actions tracking spreadsheet

+ACTION PLAN FOR INSTITUTIONAL OBJECTIVE 1.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.2.2.
+Implement and assess action plans related to sustainability (see note) VPs of Business and Administrative Services, Instructional Services, and Student Services Beginning January 2012 TBD Each division will develop action plans in coordination with the 3-year plan of actions for environmentally sustainable practices and systems, once it is in place.
 It would be premature to do so in advance of the plan.
 Given the current cycle, divisions will establish these action plans in fall 2012 in preparation for the next program review cycle.

-\exists
+Each Division has not prepared action plans for sustainability, however, the new science lab building is evidence of an institutional commitment to sustainability.
+Action plans in place I.2.3.
+Enroll in the National Wildlife Federation Campus Ecology Program and become a member of the U.S. Green Building Council Director of Facilities in collaboration with the Sustainability Advisory Committee • By June 2012 \$500 annually MCC is enrolled in the National Wildlife Federation Campus Ecology Program and also a member of the U.S. Green Building Council.
+There was no cost involved Vice President/ Superintendant to fund memberships Meeting agendas, membership, enrollment National Wildlife Federation Campus Ecology Program implemented 4/2012; U.S. Green Building Council Membership implemented 3/2012